 Six months have passed since your baby arrived, and undoubtedly you have seen many changes.

 During the next 6 months, your baby will begin sitting and crawling, communicating pleasure and displeasure, establishing more consistent sleep patterns and moving onto solid foods.
-To answer your many questions about what to expect, visit Born Learning.

-Also, it is very important to make sure your child's immunizations and well visits with the doctor are up to date.
+Also, it is very important to make sure your child's immunizations and wellness visits with the doctor are up to date.
 Your child's doctor can provide needed information regarding your child's health and development, and support you in your role as a parent.

 At 6 to 9 months old your child should be able to: